-Registration will take place in the marquee on the race site.
+Registration will take place in the circuit paddock area.
 Times to be confirmed

 If you paid the lower BTF members entry fee you must produce your current BTF race licence. if not you will have to pay an extra £5 for a BTF day licence.
 No arguments on this please, licence or £5.
 We will have a record of all who have paid the non-BTF members fee at registration .
 You will then be issued with your race number, bike number sticker and timing chip.

 Registration is staggered for each race, see briefing notes for times.